ColmexBDCV/tricks_for_librarians/OpenRefine/CheatSheet.md

-//Useful recipes for achieving certain tasks in OpenRefine//

 This page collects OpenRefine recipes, small workflows and code fragments that show you how to achieve specific things with OpenRefine.

 = 1.
 Dates =